-countryside.
-The capital maintained its same proportion of greenery a it did 80 years ago - more than Auckland or Hamilton per share of green space, so Wellington today has about the metre of urban green space than they did in the 1940s or the of being paved or artificially turfed over, says Upton.
+metre of urban green space than they did in the 1940s or the

+of being paved or artificially turfed over, says Upton.
 These little bits of green are supposed to be there forever, "but, of course, they tend to get patio'd over, or concreted over, and there's no-one checking on that.
 So something that is meant to be 20% (of a site) could end up actually being 5% or 0 in 20 years' time."

-But its population also grew All three cities now have more people for every square affluence.
+Unlike tree cover, which is related to wealth, green space isn't obviously connected to affluence The ratio is worsening, as multi-home developments are approved with smaller green areas than existing homes.
+Even those new, smaller outdoor spaces are at risk affluence.
 But it is unequally spread around.
 In Auckland and Hamilton, people living in the greenest 25% of suburbs enjoy about three times as much public green space as people in the least green 25% of suburbs, according to the commissioner's report.
-In greater Wellington there is even more disparity because of the large network of parks and reserves concentrated around the hilly edges of the urban area.
+In greater Wellington there is even more disparity because of the large network of parks and reserves concentrated around the hilly managing stormwater and filtering pollutants from the air - but only public land is useful for the public to exercise and socialise on.

+edges of the urban area.
 Green space itself can confer a premium: one study cited in the report found a price boost in the order of 15% for Auckland apartments sited near parks, though there was no clear pattern for other dwellings.